tovicheung/pytermgame/MANUAL.md

 `.update_surf()` is automatically called in `.place()` to generate the initial surface.

+## Time and clocks

+To emit an event periodically, use `ptg.clock.add_timer()`.
+The appropriate amount of events will be emitted whenever `ptg.event.get()` is called.
+Timers only depend on the current time.

+To emit an event based on tick, use `game.add_interval()`.
+The game will check for emitted events every `.tick()`.
+Intervals depend only on game ticks.

 # UI in pytermgame

 An easy-to-use and intuitive API for creating flexible UI using pytermgame is in the making.
 Check out the `pytermgame.ui` submodule.